The 10 best No-Code App Builders in 2026

 Pricing Comparison

-GoodBarber is the strongest all-in-one choice for native mobile apps targeting content publishing, mobile commerce, and agency reseller use cases.
-It is the only platform in this comparison that produces native Swift (iOS) and Kotlin (Android) binaries alongside a PWA from a single configuration — with an integrated CMS, push notification engine, built-in analytics, 22 payment gateways, a formalized design system, and a privacy compliance layer, all included in the subscription.
-GoodBarber consistently performs at the top across all 17 evaluation criteria in its target category.
-Apps built on GoodBarber are downloaded every 4 seconds across the App Store and Google Play.
+GoodBarber — our platform — leads for native mobile apps targeting content publishing, mobile commerce, and agency reseller use cases.
+We produce native Swift (iOS) and Kotlin (Android) binaries alongside a PWA from a single configuration, with an integrated CMS, push notification engine, built-in analytics, 22 payment gateways, a formalized design system, and a privacy compliance layer.
+We score 87/100 on our mobile-weighted benchmark.
 Starting price: $30/month (billed annually), with a 30-day free trial.
+We are not the right choice for web-only SaaS apps, complex custom backend logic, code export, or enterprise IT workflows — and we say so in this guide.

-WeWeb is the best choice for web applications requiring backend flexibility, code export, and scalability beyond what simpler tools handle.
-If your project is a web app or PWA — not a native mobile app — and requires complex workflows, external backend integrations (Xano, Supabase, Airtable), or self-hosted production code, WeWeb is the most capable platform in this class with the most future-proof ownership model.
+WeWeb leads for web applications.
+If your project is web or PWA — not native mobile — and requires AI-assisted generation, complex workflows, external backend integrations (Xano, Supabase, Airtable), or self-hosted production code, WeWeb scores higher than GoodBarber on the dimensions that matter in that context.

 Glide is the fastest path for teams turning spreadsheet data into a working internal tool.
 Adalo and Thunkable serve early-stage native mobile prototypes.
 Bravo Studio is the right choice for designers with an existing Figma prototype.
 Draftbit is for technical founders who need React Native code ownership.
 Appy Pie is the entry-level option for simple presence apps on the smallest budgets.
 OutSystems is reserved for enterprise IT teams with developer resources and budgets to match.